 An early March poll by Mason-Dixon and Florida TaxWatch found that 74% of those surveyed say healthcare providers that act in good faith during the pandemic should have lawsuit protection (18% opposed) and 72% agreed that same protection should apply to regular businesses and organizations (20% opposed).
 (Return to Top of Page)

+Another amendment was added that adopted the House bill’s (HB 719) provisions that cover for-hire vehicles and excluded drivers.
+SB 54 authorizes the exclusion of a specifically named individual from specified insurance coverages under a private passenger motor vehicle policy, with the written consent of the policyholder.
+Mandatory Med Pay and bad faith provisions caused similar bills between the two chambers to fail in past sessions.
 In late February, the Florida Office of Insurance Regulation issued a report at the request of the Commerce Committee, noting that auto premiums continue to increase across all coverages in Florida.
 The report includes additional information on the potential impact that changes to PIP could have on premiums.
 (Return to Top of Page)

 This follows the Governor’s announcement earlier this year that he’d like to spend $1 billion over the next four years on resiliency projects.
 The bills recognize that Florida “is particularly vulnerable to adverse impacts from flooding resulting from increases in frequency and duration of rainfall events, storm surge, and sea level rise…that pose economic, social, environmental, and public health and safety challenges to the state.”